Attila the Stockbroker

 John Baine (born 21 October 1957), better known by his stage name Attila the Stockbroker, is an English punk poet, multi instrumentalist musician and songwriter.
 He performs solo and as the leader of the band Barnstormer 1649, who combine early music and punk.
-He has performed over 4000 concerts, published nine books of poems, an autobiography (which itself has 38 poems in it) and in 2021 his Collected Works spanning 40 years.
+He has performed over 4000 concerts, published ten books of poems, an autobiography (which itself has 38 poems in it) and in 2021 his Collected Works spanning 40 years.
 He has released over forty recordings (albums and singles).

 Early life

 Baine grew up in Southwick, West Sussex, 5 miles west of Brighton, the port town of Shoreham Harbour.
 His maternal family roots there go back at least 200 years.
-Inspired by his father, an amateur poet who died when Baine was ten, he started writing poems and songs at primary school, did his eleven-plus a year early and won a West Sussex County Council scholarship to Christ's Hospital.
+Inspired by his father, an amateur poet who died when Baine was ten, he started writing poems and songs at primary school, did his eleven-plus a year early and won a West Sussex County Council scholarship to elite Royal charter Private School Christ's Hospital.
 In his autobiography he describes how much he hated it, going there just after his father died.

 Baine attended the University of Kent, Darwin College, in Canterbury between 1975 and 1978 graduating with a 2:2 degree in French and Politics.
 Baine took the performing name Attila the Stockbroker during a short stint as a City stockbroker's clerk between 1980 and 1981, because a colleague accused him of having the eating habits of Attila the Hun.